Tara Let’s! Filipino Art Festival Bridges Cultures in Vienna

 The phrase, also known in its more colloquial jeproks variant “taralets,” speaks to the laid-back, creative energy that animated this cultural event.

-Organized by sige! here in Vienna and the Philippines-based Bastedor art project led by celebrated artist Norlie Meimban, Tara Let’s! brought together a dynamic roster of Filipino artists.
+Organized by sige! here in Vienna and the Philippine-based Bastedor art project led by celebrated artist Norlie Meimban, Tara Let’s! brought together a dynamic roster of Filipino artists.

 Showcased across two venues: the Publicarts Gallery and the Philippine Embassy in Vienna.